Anatomy of a Golf Lesson – How I Teach

 - Learn ways to practice in order to commit the new changes to memory.
 Learn about a truly structured practice system and the “4-ball rule.”
 Now we’re developing “unconscious competence.”

 - Learn to take the changes onto the golf course and trust the new motion.
 Learn to practice like we play.
 Here we start learning to play on “automatic.”
-Routine and trigger keys keep you from thinking consciously about everything you are doing.
+Shot routines and trigger keys keep you from thinking consciously about everything you are doing.

 Master each idea and move to the next.
 This is better than trying 6 things at once and only achieving mediocrity at each one.
 For the record, that golf ball will wait until you have achieved all 6 if that’s the number of changes you need to make.
 If you have fixed 4 out of 6, that’s a nice success, but the golf ball demands 6 out of 6 before you see the results you were really expecting.